ZitiLiu/Psi-NN/README.md

 ## Example Settings

-This codebase provides the Psi-NN method used in the paper, including examples for the Laplace equation, Burgers equation, Poisson equation, and steady-state N-S equations.
+This codebase provides the $\Psi$-NN method used in the paper, including examples for the Laplace equation, Burgers equation, Poisson equation, and steady-state N-S equations.
 You can use `Panel.py` to call different config files to enable the corresponding examples.

 **Recommended Environment:**